 Go to File menu -> Select Data File Management.

-Choose the PST file that you want to remove from Outlook -> Hit Remove button.
+Choose the PST file that you want to remove from Outlook -> Hit the Remove button.

 In Outlook 2010 and Outlook 2013 Versions: